William Richard Williamson: Retirement and death

 Williamson had married twice, one of his wives coming from Zubair and the other from Baghdad, and fathered several children.
 He retired into typical Arab life at Kut-el-Hajjaj near Basra where he supervised daily work on the date palm and orange tree plantations on his estate.
 As well as enjoying the company of his children and grandchildren, he liked to read penny-Westerns with titles like Two-Gun Pete and Mayhem in Dodge City.
 He remained a devout follower of Islam and was a regular visitor to the Ashar Mosque in Basra.
 He died in 1958.

 Conspiracy theory

 In recent years, a conspiracy theory has emerged that the British secretly backed Ayatollah Khomeini in overthrowing the Shah of Iran, Mohammad Reza Pahlavi, in 1979.
-One aspect of this theory is a claim that Khomeini was part British, being a son of Haji Williamson.
+One aspect of this theory is a claim that Khomeini was a son of Haji Williamson.

-However, no conclusive evidence aside from written documents (e.g. DNA evidence) has been provided to support this theory.
+Proponents of the theory have never produced primary evidence—such as birth records, correspondence, diaries, or contemporary eyewitness testimony—connecting Williamson to Khomeini's mother.
+The claim appears in polemical works and political propaganda rather than in documented historical research.
+Moreover, Khomeini's actual lineage is well documented.